NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Cloud Software Repository - user guide--DOCID89.md

 ## The CentOS operating system

-The VM image that allows access to the CVMFS software repository is a Linux distribution called CentOS.
-Most of the documentation available about using your Linux VM in the NeCTAR cloud assumes that you have an Ubuntu operating system.
+The VM image that allows access to the software repository is a Linux distribution called CentOS.
+Most of the documentation available about using your Linux VM in the Nectar cloud assumes that you have an Ubuntu operating system.
 There is very little difference for the user between these Linux operating systems, but there is one main difference to be aware of.

 CentOS uses the package manager '**yum**' instead of '**apt-get**'.
-If you need to install packages on your VM that aren't in the CVMFS software repository, you need to use the 'yum' command wherever there would be an 'apt-get' command in Ubuntu. e.g.
+If you need to install packages on your VM that aren't in the software repository, you need to use the 'yum' command wherever there would be an 'apt-get' command in Ubuntu. e.g.

 - `yum search <package name>`
 - `sudo yum install <package name>`